Web Pages Relevant to Bolter and Schneider

 Documents without punctuation or word division may seem bizarre (Bolter 76-77 and 83), but think about writing as a representation in text of what someone has said.
-Is there clear word division in the stream of sound you make when reading this sentence out loud?
-What form does punctuation take, or should it take, when you read this sentence?
+Is there clear word division in the stream of sound we make when reading this sentence out loud?
+What form does punctuation take, or should it take, when we read this sentence?
 Note that modern logical punctuation differs from ancient "musical" punctuation; the former was for the eye, the latter for the ear.
 When silent reading replaced the habit of reading aloud, punctuation conventions appear to have grown more important to help the eye bring order to the silent text on the page.
-For another undivided, unpunctuated MS, see the British Library's image of a leaf from the Biblical Codex Sinaiticus.
+For another unpunctuated MS, see a full, 2-page "opening" of the British Library's fragment of the Biblical Codex Sinaiticus, the oldest complete copy of the New Testament.
 Its all-capital alphabet in Biblical majuscule (i.e., caps) is similar to the script of the Vatican Library's Virgil in Capitalis Quadrata.
+By about a thousand years later, a combination of changes in writing alphabets and punctuation, painting guide letters and illuminations, and complex page layout (cf. "Windows") produced complex, information-packed, dialogic documents like this page from the Beinecke Library (Yale) MS fragment of the Book of Numbers (5.14 ff.) with the "glossa ordinaria" by later Christian scholars surrounding the biblical text and annotating between biblical lines (Beinecke Rare Book and Manuscript Library MS 126 folio 6 verso).

 1) In Bolter's analysis, what is "linear reading" (76-8)?